paintparty/bling/README.md

 <div align="center"><img src="resources/docs/chromed/malli-explain-missing-key_dark-0.7.0.png" width="700px"/></div>

 You can also pass an option trailing options map to customize the appearance of the printed output.
-In this example we are leaving out the display of the schema within the callout block:
+In the example below, we are leaving out the display of the schema within the callout block:

 ```Clojure
 (explain-malli